JasonGuoo/gemini-cli-api/README.md

 ### Key Features
 -   **OpenAI API Compatibility:** Exposes a `/v1/chat/completions` endpoint that mimics the OpenAI standard.
 -   **Stateless Interaction:** Each API call invokes a new `gemini --prompt` process, ensuring each request is handled in a completely stateless manner.
--   **Streaming Support:** Supports real-time, streamed responses for interactive applications.
+-   **Streaming Support:** Supports real-time, streamed responses for interactive applications, optimized for multi-language content.

 ## Why Use This for Development?